BlueCentre/site/index.markdown

 ## About Us

-BlueCentre is dedicated to creating innovative open-source solutions.
+Vitruvian Software Open Source is dedicated to creating innovative open-source solutions.
 We specialize in AI, DevOps, and cloud technologies, focusing on building tools and frameworks that empower developers and researchers.

 ## Our Most Active Projects